QBI-Software/NEURON-tutorial/lessons/complex.md

 ---
 # A complex model

 As you may have imagined, it would be very time-consuming and difficult to build an actual neuron in CellBuilder.
 Fortunately, there is a way of loading data obtained from neuron tracing directly into NEURON.
 We will use a simplified thick-tufted layer 5 pyramidal neuron from the rat primary visual cortex which was filled with biocytin through a patch pipette and visualized with Streptavidin-Alexa 488.
-The filled cell was imaged using spinning disk confocal microscopy and reconstructed using [Neurolucida software].
+The filled cell was imaged using spinning disk confocal microscopy and reconstructed using [Neurolucida] software.

 ![pyramidalneuron]

 ### Preliminary setup

 1. Launch a fresh version of NEURON via `nrngui`
-1. Download the [datafile] to your working directory
+1. If you haven't already done so, download the [datafile] to your working directory

 ### STEP 1: Importing the cell data